besser435/TEAW-API/README.md

 Try to actually be compliant with the [json:api spec](https://jsonapi.org/). <br>
 Store player statistics locally so that offline players can still be queried.

+Data is **not** normalized.
+For example, we have Towny UUIDs and names in several endpoints.
+In the `online_players` endpoint, we have `town`, `town_name`, `nation`,`nation_name`.
+And in the towny endpoint, we have a `residents` array with player UUIDs.
+This is nice as we don't have to query `online_players`, then query `towny` to get the name of a Town a player is in.
+But it is bad, as we repeat a lot of information.

+When it comes to building the database (external project that relies on TAPI), it will be larger than it has to as the data is not normalized.
+This is bad, and should be addressed in the future.

 ## Configuration
 TAPI implements a nano sized HTTP server for replying to requests.
 The only config option is the port at which the server lives.
 The default is `1850`.